lmaftuleac/schnapps-core/README.md

 ### Using .toMiddleware()

-`chain.toMiddleware()` returns a middleware functions compatible with express
+`chain.toMiddleware()` returns a middleware function compatible with express

 ```javascript
 const controllerA = controller()